Gal-E/ID1545/README.md

 A prototype of connected product

-By Gal Elbo AND Niels Weggeman
+By Gal Elbo, Aniek Kempeneers AND Niels Weggeman